-Seattle-area home-price gains slow, but number of houses for sale at record low
+Seattle-area home pickings slimmer than ever: high demand, limited supply

-King County home prices grew 8.3 percent in December compared to a year ago, still among the highest in the nation but the slowest growth of any month in 2016.
+King County home prices grew 8.3 percent in December compared with a year ago, still among the highest in the nation but the slowest growth of any month in 2016.

-After the Seattle area finished 2016 as the priciest year ever for real estate, home-price gains have started to slow slightly, and most experts think the worst increases might be behind us.
-But there is already an ominous sign heading into the new year: a record low number of houses for sale, which could drive up already-heated competition for homes.
+Last year was the priciest year ever for Seattle-area real estate, although home-price gains have started to slow slightly and most experts think the biggest increases might be behind us.

+Yet there is already an ominous sign heading into the new year: a record low number of houses for sale, which could heat up competition for homes even more.

 King County had only about 1,600 single-family houses on the market in December, the fewest since records began in 2000, according to data released Thursday by the Northwest Multiple Listing Service.
 The vast majority of those are in the suburbs.